stenvala/dotnet-nservicebus-rabbitmq/README.md

 brew services start rabbitmq
 ```

-Run in the
+Run in the foreground
 ```
 cd /usr/local/sbin
 ./rabbitmq-server
 ```

-Access web api
+Access admin with browser
 ```
 http://localhost:15672/
 ```

-Username: guest
+Username: guest, password: guest
-Password: guest

 Create queues with name: MyFirstQueue and MyFileSagaFinished to Virtual host /MyFirstHost from browser or terminal with commands below